Topology mediated organization of E.coli chromosome in fast growth conditions: Results

-As mentioned earlier, we start the simulations with the birth of a new cell corresponding to $t=0$ of Fig.\ref{fig:cellcycle}.
-It is known that the two replicated {\em dif-ter} loci remain linked to each other and are localized in the middle of the parent(M-cell) cell up to just before cell-division.
-To mimic this phenomenon in our model, we kept {\em dif-ter} monomer tethered to one of the poles of the cylinder (corresponding to the new pole of the cell), and release the tether just at the start of the simulation.
-Before we start our simulations, we equilibrate the two D-chromosomes connected at the two RFs (located at monomer indices $200$ and $300$, assuming completion of $80\%$ replication on both arms) on the M-chromosome.
-The equilibration run is for $3 \times 10^7$ MCS while allowing for topological constraint release.
-In this stage, we have the CLs which create Loop-1 and Loop-2 in each of the D-chromosomes, while the mother M-chromosome has the CLs which results in Loop-3 and Loop-4, refer Fig.\ref{Arc2_2} and other details in SI-4.
-Note we model a life cycle where the ratio of the $\tau_D/\tau_C=0.8$ and $\tau/\tau_C=1$.
+{\em Initialization:} As mentioned earlier, we start the simulations with the birth of a new M-cell corresponding to $t=0$ of Fig.\ref{fig:cellcycle}.
+Before we start our simulation , we allow the two D-chromosomes to relax over $3 \times 10^7$ MCS, where they can take different independent conformations.
+In this initialization process, the two D-chromosomes remain connected at the two RFs on the M-chromosome assuming completion of $80\%$ replication of both arms.
+The RFs are located at monomer indices $200$ and $300$, equidistant from the {\em dif-ter} loci at the $250$-th monomer.
+Refer to figure in SI-9 for a schematic to follow the inital configuration. {\em In-vivo}, up to just before cell-division and birth of the M-cell, the two replicated {\em dif-ter} loci remain linked to each other in the parent cell, and are localized in the middle of the parent cell.
+Thus, in a newly born cell one expects the ter-loci to be near the new pole, which is formed in the middle of the parent (M-cell).
+To emulate this, we keep {\em dif-ter}(the $250$-th monomer) tethered to one of the poles of the cylinder (corresponding to the new pole of the cell) during initialization, and released the tether just at the start of the simulation.
+We allow chain crossing by TCR.
+Thus at the beginning of the simulation, we have a polymer architecture that has the CLs that create Loop-1 and Loop-2 in each of the D-chromosomes, which we name D1 and D2.
+The mother M-chromosome has the CLs, which results in Loop-3 and Loop-4; refer Fig.\ref{fig:Arc2_2} and SI-4 for other details of the initialization process.